keras-team/keras-hub/README.md

 ## Configuring your backend

-**Keras 3** is an upcoming release of the Keras library which supports TensorFlow, Jax or Torch as backends.
-This is supported today in KerasNLP, but will not be enabled by default until the official release of Keras 3.
-If you `pip install keras-nlp` and run a script or notebook without changes, you will be using TensorFlow and **Keras 2**.

-If you would like to enable a preview of the Keras 3 behavior, you can do so by setting the `KERAS_BACKEND` environment variable.
+If you have Keras 3 installed in your environment (see installation above), you can use KerasNLP with any of Jax, TensorFlow and PyTorch.
+To do so, set the `KERAS_BACKEND` environment variable.
 For example:

 ```shell
 export KERAS_BACKEND=jax